 Does Standing Out Make You Better or a Wannabe?

 So my theory is that the divergents are in search of either admiration, self-respect, or sometimes self-fulfillment.
 But not all of these.

 If the divergent is making their unique decisions solely to fulfill their need for standing out in a crowd, they are doing it to feel a sense of superiority.
 They justify their irrational decisions through their belief that it’s better to stand out than fit in.

 However and rarely, these decisions are taken logically, after analyzing pros and cons.
 In that case, the divergent is someone who is in search for the highest human need.
 The need for self actualization – free of biases and prejudices.
 These are confident people who have acquired love and self-esteem.
 They are now able to realize their capability to think freely, independent of others’ opinion of themselves.

 Do you feel you have the need for standing out?
 Do you constantly look for signs you stand out from the crowd?
 If so, next time, try to observe this: are you making your divergent decisions solely to stand out?
 Or are you making them logically – regardless of whether they are divergent or not?

 Co-Author: Abhishek Sareen

 Shilpa Ahuja is the Editor-in-Chief of OpiniOwn.
 She has a Masters in Design Studies (MDesS) degree from Harvard University Graduate School of Design, class of 2011.
 She is also the founder of Shilpa Ahuja Digital Media.

-Shilpa’s work has been published in the University of Fashion blog and Jet Airways magazine.
+Shilpa’s work has been published in the University of Fashion and Jet Airways magazine.
 She is also the creator of Audrey O. comics.
-She enjoys creative writing and world travel.
-Her art has been exhibited at Harvard Graduate School of Design and the Aroma Hotel, Chandigarh and been published in Chandigarh Times.
+She enjoys creative writing and art.
+Her work has been exhibited at Harvard Graduate School of Design and the Aroma Hotel, Chandigarh and also been published in Chandigarh Times.